ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 This specification provides the transaction attribute "ak-spki" to effectively bind the content with the signature blocks that were generated by the Attester.
 When this attribute is provided, it reports the SPKI of one of the attestation keys used by the Attester to produce the evidence.
-This attribute is repeated for each of the attestation key used by the Attester.
+This attribute is repeated for each of the attestation keys used by the Attester.

 ## Privacy {#sec-cons-privacy}